v-olya/Present-day-Menu-Scraper/README.md

 - Cache & polling: `cache/db_manager.ts` stores parsed responses in a SQLite DB (`db/responses.db`), schedules hourly polling for registered URLs, computes content hashes to detect changes, and pushes new menus into the cache.
 A midnight cron job removes stale entries.
 - `app/menu/route.ts` exposes a POST endpoint that accepts a `url`, runs scraping + LLM parsing, and returns parsed results (or starts polling if no menu detected).
 The LLM is expected to return strictly structured JSON; `ajv` validation rejects deviating outputs and surfaces an error.
 - `app/cache/route.ts` provides GET/POST helpers to retrieve or insert cached responses.
 Polling is conservative: when parsing fails, the URL is inserted into a `polling` table and rechecked hourly; new menus trigger notifications and insertion into the `cache` table.
+- `app/cache-scraper-proxy/route.ts` implements a proxy that first checks the local cache for an existing parsed menu for a given `url`.
+If a cached menu is found it returns that immediately.
+If not, it forwards the request to the heavy `POST /menu` scraper-parsing route, returns the scraper's result to the client, and stores it in the cache for subsequent responses.
+This proxy is useful for clients that want a single endpoint to read-from-cache-or-scrape-with-caching without calling `/cache` and `/menu` separately.
 - Notifications: When a new menu is detected, the code post a webhook to `DISCORD_WEBHOOK_URL` (if set).

 ### Key environment variables